22 August 2021, Nambucca Valley

-There will be opportunities to connect with other young people in your area who have been through similar hard times, to share stories, experiences and food together, to have fun and laugh, to slow down and relax in nature, to find hope again amongst the ashes.
+There will be opportunities to connect with other people in your area who have been through similar hard times, to share stories, experiences and food together, to have fun and laugh, to slow down and relax in nature, to find hope again amongst the ashes.

 The Kian Rd fire burnt through the southern half of the Nambucca Valley, burning 20% of the council shire area and is the worst natural disaster ever in this area.
 Some 62 homes and 134 out-buildings were destroyed and a further 19 homes, 2 facilities and 26 outbuildings were damaged.